Calculations in the table

 - In the Number format listbox, choose a format for the numbers.

 4. Click OK.

-Note: Word inserts the result of the calculation as a field in the cell that you have selected.
-If you change the values of the referenced cells, you can update the calculation by selecting the field and then pressing F9:
+Note: Word inserts the result of the calculation as a field in the cell you selected.
+If you change the values in the referenced cells, you can update the calculation by selecting the field and then pressing F9:

-If you need complex calculations in a table, you can create the table in Excel and then link or embed the table in your Word document so that you can update it using Excel.
+If you must perform complex calculations in a table, you can create that table in Excel and then link or embed the table in your Word document so that you can update it using Excel.